ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 Limit | rows limit

 #### Top
-Returns first N elements that are less or equal to the N+1 element if the entire sequence were sorted.
+Returns the first N elements that are less or equal to the N+1 element if the entire sequence were sorted.

 Attribute | Description
 --- | ---